-4.1.1 Prevent Fraud
+7.1.1.
+Prevent Fraud

 The Company is committed to preventing fraud.
 Fraud includes "any intentional or deliberate act committed to secure unfair or unlawful gain or to deprive another of property or money by guile, deception or other unfair means."
+Examples of situations that might involve fraud include:

-- · Committing dishonest acts - Intentionally recording a false or misleading transaction or accounting entry - Manipulation of Company records - Forging or altering Company checks - Misappropriating assets of the Company, employee, customer or supplier - Submitting for reimbursement false or inappropriate expenditures - Engaging in bribery, embezzlement or money laundering - Using or taking Company property or funds for private use
+- Committing dishonest acts; - Intentionally recording a false or misleading transaction or accounting entry; - Manipulation of Company records; - Forging or altering Company checks; - Misappropriating assets of the Company, employee, customer or supplier; - Submitting for reimbursement false or inappropriate expenditures; - Engaging in bribery, embezzlement or money laundering; or - Using or taking Company property or funds for private use.